wolfeidau/wolfeidau_site/content/resume.md

 More recently I have spent the last 8 years working with Versent, an AWS premier consulting partner based in Australia.
 I have worked in a number of roles initially in the consulting business, then in a product business called Stax.

-From the very beginning with Versent I was working in AWS, initially with enterprise customers moving into cloud, then providing direction and support to teams across the business working with customers in AWS.
+At Versent, my primary focus was AWS, initially assisting enterprise customers with cloud migrations, then providing direction and support to teams as they worked with customers in AWS.

-I have a passion for creating and supporting the teams of software developers, my primary goal is keep everything on track while ensuring no one is left behind.
-I have successfully delivered projects, and products in some of the largest enterprises in Australia, while working with partners like AWS.
+I have a passion for creating and supporting teams of software developers.
+My primary goal is to keep projects on track while ensuring no team member is left behind.
+I have successfully delivered projects and products for some of the largest enterprises in Australia, working in partnership with AWS.

 More recently I have been focusing on data processing, AI, and Machine Learning in my spare time.